12mre1/12mre1.github.io/_posts/2021-01-10-Mapmaking-with-Canadian-Census-Data.md

 _Prerequisite Coding: R, Leaflet_

 When I worked for the Government of Canada, one of the first big projects I was assigned was co-developing an open source GIS application.
 A __Geographic Information System__ is just a framework for analyzing spatial data (stuff you might see on a map), and being employed by the government meant that I had reasonably quick access to most Canadian census data.
 The application I'll show you how to build today is a bit more basic, however maps remain one of the most effective tools in communicating data insights to audiences without much data experience.
 Everyone sees visually, and while a picture is worth 1000 words, a map can have even more impact.
-Before we get started on the code, in order to use Mapbox like I do today, you'll need to create a free account.
-You can do so [here](https://account.mapbox.com/auth/signup/).
-After you sign up (and verify your email), you'll be able to log into the Mapbox Dashboard, which should present you with a public token.
-This token is what we will use to query the base layers of the map we create, using the JavaScript API.
-If you have no idea what I just said, don't worry - I'll explain more later.
-Today I'm going to show you how to create a map of income.
+This post is based on a great similar post using US state data, which I encourage you to read [here](https://rstudio.github.io/leaflet/choropleths.html).

 ## Canadian Census Regions